phocean/TopIcons-plus/README.md

 dnf install make
 ```

-Download the code to any folder, e.g. <code>/home/$USER/Downloads</code>, using this command :
+Download the code to any folder, e.g. <code>/home/$USER/Downloads</code>, using these commands :

 ```bash
 cd /home/$USER/Downloads